faezehghiasi/Data_Structure_Project/README.md

 ## NOTE

-+ All searches and queries are based on the KD-Tree data structure.
++ All searches and queries are based on the 2D-Tree data structure.

 + Proper error handling is implemented for invalid inputs and operations.